darul75/darul75.github.io/_posts/2020-02-27-excel-dna-and-cell-indenting.md

 ## Documentation

-There is a reference document you will need to learn about all available methods and how to use them with ExcelDNA.
+There is a reference document which will become you bible listing all available Excel API methods in the C API used by ExcelDNA.

 [Excel 4 Macro Reference](/assets/download/Excel4MacroReference.pdf)

-Inside it there is a section called `Alignment` covering the options but not clearly explaining how to set indent4.
+Inside it there is a section called `Alignment` covering the options but not clearly explaining how to set indentation.

 ![Git repository example with source tree](/images/posts/exceldna1.png)
 ![Git repository example with source tree](/images/posts/exceldna2.png)
 ![Git repository example with source tree](/images/posts/exceldna3.png)

-You see at the end, you can specify a boolean argument `Add_indent` but it is not clear what it does and to be honest I can't remember what it was doing exactly.
+The last boolean argument `Add_indent` seems to be a good candidate but it is not clear what it does and to be honest I can't remember what it was doing exactly.

 ## Solution

-I had to play a bit to find it, I was just tempted to make it works so we do not need to use VSTO for just a single piece of missing feature.
+I had to play a bit to find the solution, I was just tempted to make it works so we do not need to use VSTO for just a single piece of missing feature.

 I found the solution by looking and thinking on how ExcelDNA works in general and how arguments are passed to method where there is a need to pass exactly what the API is expecting underneath.